In this guide, I will take you through the steps on how to install Raspbian for the Raspberry Pi.

-You can keep all the options in here as the defaults unless you have been instructed to change them for a certain tutorial.
+You can keep all the options in here as the defaults unless you have been instructed to change them for a specific tutorial.

 You will probably need to change all the settings in this the localisation menu, simply set these to wherever you live.
 The most important one you will want to change is the keyboard, there is nothing worse than going to type and having the wrong symbols pop up.

-You’re now able to start doing a Raspberry Pi project or using it just like you would use a normal computer.
-Its range of applications make it easy enough to do most typical computing tasks.
+You’re now able to start doing a Raspberry Pi project or using it just like you would use a regular computer.
+Its range of applications makes it easy enough to do most typical computing tasks.

 I hope that this tutorial has shown you how to install Raspbian and that you haven’t run into any issues.
 If you have some feedback, tips or have come across any issues that you would like to share, then please don’t hesitate to leave a comment below.

 You don’t have to unzip the .zip file.
 With balenaEtcher, just select the .zip file, and it will do all the work for you.